-Active Lighting for cyclists means light sources that actively transmit light / are powered.
-Passive Lighting is covered on the next page and refers to reflective and fluorescent surfaces that passively reflect light coming from elsewhere.
+Active lighting for cyclists means light sources that actively transmit light / are powered and so are used To See and To Be Seen.
+In contrast, passive lighting refers to reflective and fluorescent surfaces that passively reflect light coming from elsewhere and so are only for used To Be Seen.
 For maximum effect, it is best to use both active and passive lighting when cycling, especially in low light conditions and at night.

 Inadequate and Inconsistent Laws

 Almost all countries require front and rear lights to be used when cycling in the dark or low light conditions and lights on the front of the bike must be white and those on the rear must be red.
 However, most bike light regulations are generally woefully inadequate in terms of the required levels of lighting power, especially for front lights, and the types of lights that are allowed.

 I live in the center of western Europe and frequently pass through different countries that have slightly different laws for bicycle lighting.
 I tend to ignore the laws and instead base the choice of my lighting setup on practical considerations, which I explain below.
 Some of these countries forbid the use of flashing bike lights, but such lights can significantly increase safety and I’ve never met a law enforcement officer who was concerned about what type of lighting I had as long as it was effective.

 Functions of Bicycle Lights

 Most other guides to bike lights distinguish between two functions of bike lights: lights to see with and lights to be seen with, but it helps to subdivide the second function into two:

 - 1: Illuminate the road ahead – Lights need to illuminate the road ahead sufficiently to allow the cyclist to ride safely at a reasonable speed.